By: Mordechai Applebaum

-JLM-BioCity’s event – “How to Perfect your Investment Pitch – from Seed to Exit” – was held on February 15th, 2017 at the Azrieli College for Engineering.
+JLM-BioCity’s event – “How to Perfect Your Investment Pitch – from Seed to Exit” – was held on February 15th, 2017 at the Azrieli College of Engineering.

 The oxygen for any start-up is funding, and to win funding one must persuade investors that the product the company is developing has potential to produce revenue that justifies investment.
 This is done by a presentation called a “pitch” and is varying depending on the context; it may be during accidental meeting, what is known as an “elevator pitch”; it may be a longer pitch during a formal meeting between the parties and might be more scientific or more business-oriented.
 JLM-BioCity has invited leading executives who have been on both sides of the table, sort of speak, to share with the audience the knowledge and experience they have amassed throughout the years:

 Dr. Nurit Tweezer-Zaks, Senior Director, Established Products Portfolio Medical Leads, Sanofi Global R&D

 Dafna Gold Melchior, Founder and partner at Message Experts

 Ran Shifron, General Manager & Founder, Healthier Globe

 Know thy audience